 - Continue to maintain a comprehensive legislative platform, including educational facilities needs with a stronger emphasis on state funding for education to include both school construction as well as general operating funds. - Continue to communicate to citizen groups and local governments both the impact of CSR, NCLB, state funding cuts and the progress of sales tax projects. - 3.
 Continue to monitor increasing costs and identify cost savings efforts that will prove effective without jeopardizing quality of functionality.
 This will include the monitoring of changes in cost for each stage of projects, cost comparisons by contractors and types of contracts, as well as cost comparisons to other school districts, state industry averages.
 The district should also continue to evaluate the projects in conjunction with the shifting demographics and available revenue sources.
 The district's construction standards already incorporate many of the "green" building standards that are now being popularized.
 Many of the standards add cost initially but yield operational savings.
 The board should continue to utilize those green standards that yield operational savings and long term construction quality.
 Certification to a "green" standard should be considered; however cost to provide certification should be evaluated before being required. - 4.
 Review and evaluate the impact of CSR, NCLB, charter schools, home-schooling, and virtual school on enrollment and demographic shifts as they affect the building program and facility needs. - 5.
-Recommend the Volusia County School Board consider the process to request voter approval of additional millage, in lieu of pursuing the extension of the half penny sales tax as identified in the previous year's recommendation, in order to address both operating and capital needs.
-The cut in state funding combined with the decline in property tax, sales tax, impact fee revenue, and elimination of PECO funding affect both the operating and capital budgets.
-New funding must be pursued in order to continue to maintain the district's investments in programs as well as facilities.
+Recommend the Volusia County School Board continue to pursue and promote an additional millage increase that will ultimately lessen the subsistence of the current capital transfer, and thus provide the necessary funds for supporting the 1⁄2 cent projects through required maintenance.